scalatron/scalatron.github.com/index.md

 <span class='resourcetitle'>Build Scalatron On Your Computer</span> <br>

-Download the source code from github, then check out the simple <a href="pages/howtobuild.html">build instructions</a>.
+Download the source code from github, then check out the simple <a href="pages/howtobuild.html">build instructions</a>
+to compile it on your own machine.

 </td>
 <td>